What is your background?

 Who has been a major influence in your career and why?

 I am very thankful to the ladies of the Dance Programming Department at the Kennedy Center.
 My supervisors were (and still are) elite arts managers in the entire country, and they did not mess around!
 They are professional, organized women with incredible management skills.
 In the beginning I would quake in my boots, let me tell you!
-I was thrown into the water, I modeled and learned their practices until it was second nature.
+I was thrown into the water, I modelled and learned their practices until it was second nature.

 The confidence in their choices and actions was inspiring.
 It was rigorous and hectic working in that teeny tiny office, with no windows, mind you, but their impact was larger than The Center itself.
 Their exploration, commitment, and passion gave them an exquisite dedication to efficiently organizing the best performances for their audiences.
 They also taught me the value of my arts training, that while I did not become a performer, that time and training is in one’s soul and is what one can bring to the table in any situation.
 They taught me to not put that aside but to keep it in the forefront of my career, as it greatly assists you as a professional.
 That trio of ladies influenced me a great deal and I carry their quality and rigor in my work everywhere I go.